jfcherng-sublime/ST-AutoSetSyntax/docs/src/advanced-topics/custom-constraint.md

             ```py
             class TD_ViewSnapshot(TypedDict):
+                id: int  # View ID
-                char_count: int
+                char_count: int  # Character count
-                content: str  # pseudo file content
+                content: str  # Pseudo file content
-                file_name: str  # empty string if not on a disk
+                file_name: str  # The file name.
+Empty string if not on a disk
+                file_name_unhidden: str  # The file name without prefixed dots.
+Empty string if not on a disk
-                file_path: str  # empty string if not on a disk
+                file_path: str  # Empty string if not on a disk
-                file_size: int  # in bytes, -1 if file not on a disk
+                file_size: int  # In bytes, -1 if file not on a disk
-                first_line: str  # pseudo first line
+                first_line: str  # Pseudo first line
+                line_count: int  # Number of lines in the original content
-                syntax: Optional[sublime.Syntax]  # note that the value is as-is when it's cached
+                syntax: Optional[sublime.Syntax]  # Note that the value is as-is when it's cached
             ```

 1. Decide the constraint name of your `Constraint`.